Melinda Katz: New York State Assembly

 Katz served as a Member of the New York State Assembly from 1994 to 1999, representing Queens' 28th District, which included Forest Hills, Rego Park, and parts of Middle Village and Glendale.
 During her tenure as an Assembly member, Katz drafted sixteen bills that became laws, including some crucial health care initiatives.
 She wrote the law requiring HMOs to provide women direct access to gynecological care without forcing them to first see a primary care physician.
 She also was the Chair of the subcommittee on Urban Health.
 Additionally, she carried several bills to increase penalties for various forms of assault.

 1998 Congressional Democratic Primary

 In 1998, Katz ran for Congress from New York's 9th congressional district, which was the seat held by Chuck Schumer, who was running for the U.S. Senate.
-She was defeated narrowly by 285 votes in the tightly contested vote, with Anthony Weiner winning the primary, and the subsequent general election.
+She lost the primary by 285 votes to Anthony Weiner, who went on to win the subsequent general election.